-- It is recommended that students receive positive, motivating messages, both verbal and nonverbal, about healthy eating and physical activity throughout the school environment.
-All school personnel are encouraged to help reinforce these positive messages. - The District is encouraged to develop long-term effective partnerships in order to communicate and receive feedback on the planning and implementation of health promotion projects and events throughout the school district and community. - In order to promote family and community involvement in supporting and reinforcing nutrition education in the schools, it is recommended that the building Principal provides: - 1.
-Nutrition education materials and cafeteria menus are sent home with students. - 2.
-Requests to parents to send healthy snacks/meals to school. - 3.
-Families with invitations to attend exhibitions of student nutrition projects or health fairs. - 4.
-Nutrition education workshops and offers screening services. - Schools are encouraged to promote healthy food choices and encouraged to not allow advertising that promotes less nutritious food and beverage choices.
+- The District is encouraged to develop long-term effective partnerships in order to communicate and receive feedback on the planning and implementation of health promotion projects and events throughout the school district and community. - In order to promote family and community involvement in supporting and reinforcing nutrition education in the schools, it is recommended that the building Principal provides: - 1.
+Nutrition education materials and cafeteria menus are sent home with students: - 2.
+Rrequests to parents to send healthy snacks/meals to school: - 3. - Ffamilies with invitations to attend exhibitions of student nutrition projects or health fairs. - 4.
+Nnutrition education workshops and offers screening services. - Schools are encouraged to promote healthy food choices and encouraged to not allow advertising that promotes less nutritious food and beverage choices.
 The promotion of nutrient-dense foods, including fruits, vegetables, whole grains and low-fat dairy products, shall be encouraged.